OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 In order to automatically activate the Swap File, we will need to set up automounting for your USB using a different method than the default tool on the Omega2.
 The file `/etc/fstab` contains information on how to automate mounting partitions (like our USB drive).

 Make sure your USB drive is plugged into the Omega.
-We will tell the Omega to detect the information for the drive and save it in our `fstab` configuration with the foll command:
+We will tell the Omega to detect the information for the drive and save it in our `fstab` configuration with the following command:

 ```
 block detect > /etc/config/fstab
 ```

-Now the Omega has an `fstab` `uci` entry for this specific USB drive.
-Let's update the `uci` entry so that it will automatically be mounted.
+Now the Omega has an `fstab` entry in `uci` for this specific USB drive.
+Let's update the `uci` entry so that it will mounted automatically.

 First, let's see the current configuration by running `uci show fstab`.
 It will output something like the following: